idank/holykeebs-docs/guides/keyboard/killer-whale/index.md

 With these extra parts, the keyboard uses more components and fasteners compared to a "regular" DIY split keyboard like a Corne or a Lily58.

 If this is your first keyboard, the general purpose Build Guide is a recommended read, even though some of the options are not relevant to Killer Whale.

+### 34mm Trackball

+If you've chosen the trackball side unit, you'll need a 34mm trackball, which is not included in your purchase.
+There are many color options to choose from, and the ones made by [Perixx](https://www.amazon.com/Perixx-PERIPRO-303-GLG-Trackball-Compatible/dp/B07BDHK2MR) are a popular choice.

 ### Build Service